This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 The cost of processing an India e-visa can range from approximately USD 10 to USD 100, depending on the applicant’s home country and the type of visa applied for.
 A bank transaction charge of 2.5% will also apply.
 You can find more detailed fee information on the India e-visa website.

 Unfortunately, Indian electronic visas cannot be extended.
 Once you enter India, it is valid for the indicated duration.
-If your e-visa expires you will have to apply for a new visa.
+If your e-visa expires, you must apply for a new visa.